‘Bachelor’ Nation Divided By Blake Horstmann And Caelynn Miller-Keyes Drama

 — HollywoodLife (@HollywoodLife) August 7, 2019

-Bachelor nation alums crowded the comment section with support and praise.
+Bachelor Nation alums crowded the comment section with support and praise.

 “Thank you for being vulnerable and honest,” wrote Kaitlyn Bristowe.